Kingxukai/linux/Documentation/crypto/devel-algos.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Here are schematics of how these functions are called when operated from
-other part of the kernel.
-Note that the .setkey() call might happen
+other part of the woke kernel.
+Note that the woke .setkey() call might happen
 before or after any of these schematics happen, but must not happen
 during any of these are in-flight.
 Please note that calling .init()
 followed immediately by .final() is also a perfectly valid